Toxic Ingredients to Avoid in Skin Care and Cosmetics

-The skin is the largest organ in our bodies, and one way our bodies absorb nutrients or toxicity.
+The skin is the largest organ in our bodies, and one way our bodies absorb nutrients or toxic ingredients.
 Upwards to 60% of everything that we put on our skin, not to mention ingredients we use on our hair, nails, and teeth, is assimilated into our system and can either positively or negatively affect our health.

 With pollution and toxicity all around us, from the smog-laden, carbon emission-saturated air to the artificial sweeteners and ingredients found in our kitchen, we often neglect the amount of toxic burden we put on our bodies by using everyday food and items.

 Skincare products and cosmetics can make us sick.
-To heighten awareness of the effects of what you are applying on your skin, below are the several nasty ingredients and the risk they pose to our health, where they are commonly found, and their natural counterparts.
+To heighten awareness of the effects of what you are applying on your skin, below are the several toxic ingredients and the risk they pose to our health, where they are commonly found, and their natural counterparts.

 Risk to health

 Often, when unchecked, these products contain hormone-unbalancing chemicals, immunotoxins, neurotoxins, and even reproductive toxins that hinder development and healing.
 Numerous ingredients are now being linked to health problems like eczema, allergies, reproductive issues, and even cancer.